-One paper from the research track will be selected for the “Best Paper” award recognition.
+One paper from the research track will be selected for the “Best Paper” award recognition at the symposium.

 Best Reviewer Award

-One reviewer from the research track will be selected for the “Best Reviewer” award recognition.
+One reviewer from the research track will be selected for the “Best Reviewer” award recognition at the symposium.

 Doctoral Research Award

-The objective of this award is to encourage doctoral students to participate in SIGDSA events and to financially support the presentation of their research at the SIGDSA pre-ICIS Symposium.
-Up to two awards will be given.
+The objective of this award is to encourage doctoral students to participate in AIS SIGDSA events and to financially support the presentation of their research at the Pre-ICIS SIGDSA Symposium.
+One or two awards will be given on a competitive basis.